DivyangKotian/sign-up-page/README.md

 * The password validation rules may not cover all possible scenarios, and users may still find ways to bypass the validation.
 * This project does not store passwords securely and should not be used in production without proper security measures in place.
 * This project is a minimal implementation and lacks many features compared to similar projects.
-* The project relies on outdated libraries and dependencies, which may not be compatible with newer versions of other software.
+* Relies on outdated libraries and dependencies, which may not be compatible with newer versions of other software.
-* This project does not support accessibility or internationalization features.
 * Error handling is limited, and unexpected errors may occur.
-* This project is not suitable for production use due to performance issues and security vulnerabilities.
 * Customization options are limited, and the project is designed to be used "as-is".
 * There is no guarantee that this project will work with other software or systems.